The Queen's Young Leaders

-Each year for four years the programme honours 60 exceptional young people from across the Commonwealth with a Queen’s Young Leaders Award.
-These inspirational leaders are working on a wide variety of important issues including tackling climate change, providing education for girls and improving maternal health.
+Over the past four years the programme has honoured 240 exceptional young people from across the Commonwealth with a Queen’s Young Leaders Award.
+These inspiring leaders work on a wide variety of important issues including tackling climate change, providing education for girls and improving maternal health.

-- Receive their Award from Her Majesty The Queen at Buckingham Palace.Take part in a year-long online leadership course from The University of Cambridge Institute of Continuing Education.
+- Took part in a year-long online leadership course from The University of Cambridge’s Institute of Continuing Education.

-- Are paired with a mentor to help them to achieve their ambitions.
+- Were paired with a mentor to help them to achieve their ambitions.

-- Come to the UK for a week-long residential week that includes workshops with prominent businesses and social enterprises, and meetings with high-profile leaders.
+- Visited the UK for an exclusive Residential Programme that included workshops with prominent businesses and social enterprises, and meetings with high-profile leaders.

-By the end of the four-year programme, an exceptional cohort of young leaders will have worked together to create a strong youth network, spanning the Commonwealth.
+An exceptional cohort of young leaders has now been established and they will work together as a strong youth network, spanning the Commonwealth.

 Queen's Young Leaders Grants